oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ### Wallet 2

-Let's move onto the next step and create our second "wallet", wallet2
+Move onto the next step and create your second 'wallet', wallet2

 ```
 cd ~/preview/wallet2
 ```

-This time, we are going to create a simple Enterprise address without the ability to participate in staking.
+This time, we are going to create a simple enterprise address without the ability to participate in staking.

 First, the payment key pair again.